SMILE vs LASIK vs Surface Ablation

 - Option for patients with irregular corneas or corneal dystrophies

 - Is widely successful and available in most clinics

 - May experience discomfort during recovery

-At London Vision Clinic, a highly trained team of optometrists, along with your surgeon, will guide you through the process and decide which treatment option is best for you.
+Laser Eye Surgery can be complicated, but that doesn’t mean it should be difficult.
+At London Vision Clinic, our highly-trained team of optometrists, along with your surgeon, will guide you through the process and accurately determine which treatment is right for you.